Click here to jump straight to the reviews!

 Your first move is to buy some monitors with a flat frequency response.
 That's what "transparent and accurate" means.
 If you take care of that you'll be miles ahead of your competitors who haven't.
 But there's a few more things you need to explore to get the most out of these monitors.

-Lets bounce through the four things you need to know about to really let your monitors shine.
-Then we'll look at my personal recommendations and studio monitor reviews
+Lets bounce through the five things you need to know about to really let your monitors shine.
+Then we'll look at my personal recommendations and studio monitor reviews.

 Remember how one of the problems for listeners is a bad acoustic environment where sound is bouncing around everywhere?
 That's a problem for you too.
 The solution is acoustic treatment.
 This will make a huge difference not only in your mixes but also in your recordings.
 It stops the sound from bouncing around and balances out the frequency response of your room too.
 Not having acoustic treatment is why amateur recordings sound muddy and blurry.
 It's not the microphones or anything else.